forsythfuture/indicators/functions/acs/README.md

 ff_acs_keep_vars(df, variables)
 ```

 This function filters for specific variables.
 The variables are the three digit numbers that are shown as the last three digits in the 'variables' column.
-Input includes the dataframe of ACS data and the variables that are needed variables are entered as a three digit string (ex: '001').
+Input includes the data frame of ACS data and the variables that are needed variables are entered as a three digit string (ex: '001').

 Important: variables must be entered as strings.